wrench-project/wrench/examples/README.md

   bag-of-actions workload on various compute servies, with all data being read/written from/to a single storage service.

-  - 'XRootD': A simulation of a storage system that resembles the XRootD storage system.
+  - 'XRootD': A simulation of a storage system that resembles the XRootD storage system.jjjjjjjjjjjjjjj

 ### Workflow-API simulator examples